rest-for-physics/rest-for-physics.github.io/guide-to-vim.md

 - **Selecting text** inside VIM is useful so that the command executed

-Replacing text
+Replacing text :s/thisone/bythisone/

-Moving quickly through the code file.
+Moving quickly through the code file.  gd

+%

 Moving to the beginning of the file.
 Press key “g” twice: gg